PintoDrop/socialapi/README.md

 ## Description

-For this assignment I was tasked with creating a an API for a social network application where the user would be able to comment their thoughts and react to other uses thoughts.
+For this assignment I was tasked with creating a an API for a social network application where the user would be able to comment their thoughts and react to other users thoughts.
 Using express.js and mongoose this application will be tested with insomnia to show that the posts are able to be made as well as the reactions.
+Within insomnia I am able to create, update, find and delete a user.
+This is also synced to my mongoose so the data base is updated as I am making changes.

 ## Usage

 The user will be able to comment their thoughts and then use reactions to reply to other users thoughts.
 The user will also be able to delete their thoughts and reactions allowing them to interact with the application.
+If the user wishes to create an account they will be able to do so and then update it as needed.

 ## Installation